News & publications » FAQs

 Approval to begin an offshore petroleum activity is only granted after NOPSEMA has conducted a thorough and rigorous technical assessment of the relevant risk management plans and has determined the plans meet all the requirements of the law.
 Risk management plans may include a safety case, well operations management plan, offshore project proposal and environment plan.

-For an overview of the offshore petroleum regulatory process see Introducing NOPSEMA brochure (PDF 444KB) and Brochure - Offshore petroleum environmental approvals - November 2018 (PDF 226KB).
+For an overview of the offshore petroleum regulatory process see Introducing NOPSEMA brochure (PDF 444KB) and Brochure - Offshore petroleum environmental approvals - July 2020 (PDF 5.7MB).

 Are NOPSEMA’s assessment decisions subject to ministerial oversight?